OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 As mentioned above, we host a smaller selection of packages than the official LEDE package repos.
 However, if you need specific packages, we would be happy to add them to our repo.

-Let us know which packages you would like to see added by posting on the [Onion Community](https://community.onion.io/) or creating a [ticket on our Helpdesk](https://onion.freshdesk.com/).
+Let us know which packages you would like to see added by posting on the [Onion Community](https://community.onion.io/).
 We'll do our best to update the repo in a timely manner!

 ### How to Switch Back to the Official LEDE Package Repos {#using-opkg-switch-to-lede-repos}